• Skip to primary navigation

 Canning jars, lids, and pectin are all hard to find now.
 Big retailers (Walmart and Target) are either sold out, or allow 3rd parties to sell at ridiculous markups (like Amazon).

 The best place to find canning jars is Target and Menards (both ship if there isn't one near you).
-That said, the prices are all still higher than before the pandemic, and some are even raised prices last summer (2021) and again in early 2022.
+However, Target raised their prices quite a bit throughout 2023, so Menards has the best prices now in comparison:

 If you have a local garden supply store, or a thrift shop, you can check in person for even better pricing.